ADS: Algorithms and Data Structures

 The Team

 The course organiser and lecturer for ADS will be Aris Filos-Ratsikas.
-Aris is a Lecturer in Algorithms and Complexity at the School of Informatics, and he was the course coordinator and co-lecturer of INF2-IADS last year.
+Aris is a Lecturer in Algorithms and Complexity at the School of Informatics, and he has the course coordinator and co-lecturer for ADS, INF2-IADS, and AGTA.

-The teaching assistant for ADS will be Kat Molinet, a PhD student working in the area of algorithms, game theory, and foundations of blockchains (fancy stuff!).
-Kat will also be a tutor for the course, together with Khalid Belhadj, a UG-4 student with first-hand experience with ADS.
+The tutor for ADS will be Kat Molinet, a PhD student working in the area of algorithms, game theory, and foundations of blockchains (fancy stuff!).

 On behalf of the whole team, we welcome you to the course!